-Read on as we discuss frequently asked questions regarding your décolletage with one of America’s Top Doctors 2, Dr. Joel Schlessinger, board-certified dermatologist and founder of Skin Specialists P.C. and LovelySkin.com, to help you ditch the turtle neck and make you proud to put your best chest forward.
+Read on as we discuss frequently asked questions regarding your décolletage with one of America’s Top Doctors 2, Dr. Joel Schlessinger, a board-certified dermatologist and founder of Skin Specialists P.C. and LovelySkin.com.
+We hope to help you ditch the turtle neck and make you proud to put your best chest forward.

-Obagi: How is the skin around our chest different than the rest of our body?
+Obagi: How is the skin around our chest different than the skin on the rest of our body?

 Dr. Schlessinger: The skin on our chest is more susceptible to daily damage than other areas of our body because we often forget to provide protection.
 The skin in this area is also thinner than other areas of the body, so it is more prone to the signs of aging.
-Additionally, there are few products that address this area and most laser procedures are tough to perform on this area due to the delicate skin.
-That’s one reason that Obagi ELASTIderm® Décolletage System is a great choice for this area.
+Additionally, there are few products that address this area, and most laser procedures are tough to perform on this area due to the delicate skin.
+That’s one reason that Obagi ELASTIderm® Décolletage System is a great choice for the chest.

 Obagi: Over the years, I’ve noticed deep wrinkles in my neck and chest area.
 Is there anything I can do to treat or minimize them?

-Dr. Schlessinger: Deep wrinkles on the neck and chest can be minimized with creams and serums.
-These treatments can firm skin and promote collagen production to help reduce the depth of wrinkles and soften the appearance of fine lines.
-Obagi ELASTIderm Décolletage System is a skin care system containing two products specifically designed to address wrinkles and pigmentation on the neck and chest.
-When used regularly, these products can improve the appearance, tone and texture of your skin.
+Dr. Schlessinger: The appearance of deep wrinkles on the neck and chest can be reduced with creams and serums.
+These treatments can tighten skin to help reduce the apparent depth of wrinkles and soften the appearance of fine lines.
+Obagi ELASTIderm Décolletage System is a skin care system containing two products specifically designed to address the appearance of wrinkles and pigmentation on the neck and chest.
+When used regularly, these products can improve the appearance, tone, and texture of your skin.

-Obagi: Can I get a peel on my chest and which type would you recommend?
+Obagi: Can I get a peel on my chest and, if so, which type would you recommend?

-Choosing a peel for your chest is dependent on the concerns you wish to treat.
-Microdermabrasion treatments gently exfoliate skin to restore softness and smoothness and can be done over a lunch hour.
-Chemical peels improve the tone, clarity and healthy look of skin while clay mask peels are best for dark spots and uneven skin tones.
+Choosing a peel for your chest is dependent on the concerns you wish to address.
+Microdermabrasion treatments gently exfoliate skin to restore softness and smoothness, and they can be done over a lunch hour.
+Chemical peels can help reveal younger-looking skin, while clay mask peels are best for uneven skin complexion.
 The Obagi Blue Peel RADIANCE® is a great option for this area and compliments many other products nicely.

 Obagi: I notice the skin on my chest has both dark spots (hyperpigmentation) and light spots (hypopigmentation).
 What does this mean and what can I do about it?

-Dr. Schlessinger: Dark spots, or hyperpigmentation, are caused by extra melanin or pigment in the skin due to sun exposure, or aging.
-While light spots, or hypopigmentation, occur when pigment cannot be produced or is being inhibited.3 The easiest way to address both of these conditions is to prevent them before they appear by making sure to always wear sunscreen, but should they occur you do have options to improve their appearance.
+Dr. Schlessinger: Dark spots, or hyperpigmentation, are caused by extra melanin or pigment in the skin due to sun exposure or aging.
+Light spots, or hypopigmentation, occur when pigment cannot be produced or is being inhibited.3 The easiest way to address both of these conditions is to help prevent them before they appear by making sure to always wear sunscreen, but should they occur you do have options to improve their appearance.

 The best way to treat hyperpigmentation is with topical skin lightening treatments that contain ingredients like hydroquinone or melanin-inhibitors that reduce the production of pigment.
-Peels and in-office procedures are also great options for helping to create a more even skin tone.
-Obagi has an impressive line of skin care products for minimizing dark spots and sun damage; with the proven power of gold standard ingredients, you can lighten even the most sun damaged skin and actually reverse the visibility of pigmentation.
+Peels and in-office procedures are also great options for helping to create a more even skin complexion.
+Obagi has an impressive line of skin care products for minimizing dark spots and sun damage; with their proven ingredients, you can help lighten the appearance of even the most sun damaged skin and actually reverse the visibility of pigmentation.

 Light spots are not as easy to treat.
-We suggest concealing them with makeup or individuals can bleach normal skin with topical creams to make an even color.
+We suggest concealing them with makeup or individuals can bleach normal skin with topical creams to make a more even color.

-Obagi: Can I use my current face skin care regimen, including sunscreen, on my neck and chest or does it need something different?
+Obagi: Can I use my current face skin care regimen, including sunscreen, on my neck and chest, or do I need to use something different?

 Obagi: Breast augmentations are becoming increasingly popular.
 But surgery is only half the battle.
-Should I treat my skin for wrinkles and pigmentation before or after my surgery?
+Should I treat my skin for pigmentation and the appearance of wrinkles before or after this type of surgery?

-Dr. Schlessinger: It’s appropriate to treat skin for wrinkles and dark spots before and after procedures.
-However, it is important to discontinue use at least one week prior to the procedure and through the healing process as to not affect your results.
-Its best to work with your physician to determine what is right for each individual patient.
+Dr. Schlessinger: It’s appropriate to treat skin for the appearance of wrinkles and dark spots before and after procedures.
+However, it is important to discontinue use at least one week prior to the procedure and throughout the healing process as to not affect your results.
+It’s best to work with your physician to determine what is right for you.

-Now that you’ve learned your neck and chest are essentially an extension of the delicate skin on your face you can give it the care and attention it needs to proudly show off that low cut shirt or new necklace with a flawless backdrop—your décolletage!
+Now that you’ve learned that the skin on your neck and chest is essentially an extension of the delicate skin on your face, you can give it the care and attention it needs to proudly show off that low cut shirt or new necklace with a flawless backdrop—your décolletage!
 Find a doctor in your area to discuss your options today.

 For more skin care advice, read Dr. Schlessinger’s blog or sign up for Inner Circle to receive expert skin care tips and advice straight to your email inbox.